Photo by Austin Chan on Unsplash

 Taken in isolation each of these practices can be very beneficial and creative.

-But in order to gain a greater degree of balance, effectiveness and mental calm, then combining these two productivity philosophies effectively and incorporating other supporting ideas, in the most minimal and efficient blend can prove highly effective.
+But in order to gain a greater degree of balance, effectiveness and mental calm, then combining these three complementary productivity philosophies effectively, and incorporating other supporting ideas, in the most minimal and efficient blend can prove highly effective.

 That’s what I have badged (just for ease of reference) as “Pragmatics“.